NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Accommodation

-We stayed in Swedish Lapland for eight nights, in three different hotels.
-First we stayed one night at the Elite Stadshotellet in Lulea.
-Later in our trip we stayed at this hotel for another two nights.
-A four-star hotel right in the center of Lulea.
-We stayed in a standard double room and the overnight stay included a good breakfast.
-In total we paid for these three nights €375.
+We stayed eight nights in Swedish Lapland, in three different hotels.
+First, we stayed one night at the Elite Stadshotellet in Lulea.
+Later during our trip, we stayed two more nights at this hotel.
+A four-star hotel in the center of Lulea.
+We stayed in a standard double room, and the overnight stay included a good breakfast.
+For these three nights in total, we paid €375.

-We then stayed in Kiruna for four nights.
+Next, we stayed four nights in Kiruna.
 Here we chose Camp Ripan as our hotel.
 This is a four-star hotel located on the outskirts of Kiruna.
-In this hotel you stay in your own chalet with its own entrance.
+In this hotel, you stay in your own chalet with a private entrance.
 This overnight stay also included an extensive breakfast.
-Camp Ripan has a very good restaurant and the Aurora spa, which has been voted the Best Unique Experience Spa in Europe.
-For these four nights we paid €650.
+Camp Ripan has a very good restaurant and the Aurora spa, which has been named the Best Unique Experience Spa in Europe.
+For these four nights, we paid €650.

 The last hotel where we stayed in Swedish Lapland was the Treehotel in Harads.
-The prices for this hotel are a lot higher than the prices above, but in our experience it is well worth it.
-For one night in The Blue Cone, a tree house of the Treehotel, you pay €780..
-Curious about our experiences in the Treehotel?
-Here you can read everything about this special overnight stay in Swedish Lapland.
+The prices for this hotel are much higher than the prices above, but in our experience, it is definitely worth it.
+For one night in The Blue Cone, a treehouse at the Treehotel, you pay €780..
+Curious about our experiences at the Treehotel?
+Here you can read all about this special overnight stay in Swedish Lapland.

 Zweden - Camp Ripan